vpasq/Electronic-Tollgates/README.md

 System.
 Customers are assigned to random vehicles and then driven through tollgates on random highways.
 Each customer can own multiple vehicles, which is randomly determined at runtime.
 The Visitor Pattern is used to calculate individual toll costs and then print the invoices to system.out.
-The number of customers, and the number of months to simulate, can be easily changed at the beginning or during the simulation.
+The number of customers and the number of months to simulate can be easily changed at the beginning or during the simulation.

 List of design patterns used: